-3.1 The Fields 1,2 and 3 will be stripped of topsoil at the start of the construction process with sufficient stockpiled in Field 4 to be redistributed to tree and scrub planting areas.
+3.1 The Field 1 will be stripped of topsoil at the start of the construction process and Field 2 partially stripped where construction is to take place.
+Sufficient topsoil is to be stockpiled in Field 3 to be redistributed to tree and scrub planting areas.
 The temporary topsoil heap shall be no higher than 1 metre.
 Meadow diversity is enhanced if nutrient levels are low, restricting the growth of the grasses.
 To maintain low nutrient levels in the wildflower areas only 50mm of topsoil is to be respread over proposed wildflower areas.
 This layer is to be cultivated into the top 150mm layer of subsoil.
 The contractor shall establish a fine friable seedbed down to 100 mm in depth.
 Carry out two equal sowings at right angles to each other and diagonally to main axis.
 Broadcast manually or use seed drill, rake level and roll.
 Ensure good seed to soil contact.
 Sward types and seeding mixes are set out below.
 It is accepted that mix percentages may change slightly due to supplier and harvest, but suppliers and mixes must be approved by the supervising landscape architect.